-Unless you have a heavy-duty Brother sewing machine, I’d be careful if sewing upholstery regularly with your Brother sewing machine.
-However, if you’re wanting to stitch upholstered creations occasionally, you can choose upholstery sewing thread.
+Unless you have a heavy-duty Brother sewing machine, be careful if sewing upholstery regularly with your Brother sewing machine.
+However, if you want to stitch upholstered creations occasionally, you can choose upholstery sewing thread.

 This is heavier and stronger than all-purpose thread and works well for outdoor projects made with thick fabrics.

-Instead of the usual 50 wt sewing thread, heavy-duty thread is often 40 wt, making it perfect for thicker fabrics like denim, canvas, and even upholstery.
+Heavy-duty thread is a thicker weight than regular sewing thread, making it perfect for thicker fabrics like denim, canvas, and even upholstery.

 Elastic thread is fun to use in the bobbin of your sewing machine to produce shirring or gathering in your fabric!
 You’ll need to wind it onto the bobbin by hand from the thread spool, though.

 9. Silk Thread

 100% silk thread can be used to sew delicate fabrics and silk.
 It’s expensive and not as easy to find as other types of sewing thread.